-With decades of experience, PTS offers a range of comprehensive non-destructive testing and inspection services to the oil and gas, renewable energy and power generation industries, both in the UK and overseas.
+With decades of experience, Glacier offers a range of comprehensive non-destructive testing and inspection services to the oil and gas, renewable energy and power generation industries, both in the UK and overseas.

 Advanced Inspection Services

 Glacier provides tube testing solutions through differing complimentary Advanced NDT techniques in order to give you an insight into the tube condition of your heat exchangers.
 With this conditional information, preventative maintenance can be planned and carried out such as plugging or re-tubing.

 We can inspect the tubes in a wide range of exchangers including coolers, condensers, boilers and heaters.
 Covering the majority of materials-both ferritic and non-ferritic, sizes and dimensions of upwards of 8mm ID to greater than 75mm and wall thickness from less than 1mm up to 20mm, we can provide a suitable solution for you.

 Glacier uses state-of-the-art non-destructive testing equipment and new probe “array” technology and experienced technicians qualified to PCN L2 in accordance with EN ISO 9712, with provision of dedicated PCN Level 3’s to supervise NDT staff where required.

 - Eddy current & Eddy Current Array for Stress Corrosion Cracking Detection

 - Near Field and Near Field Array Technology